Recreation and Sport Management (M.S.R.L.S.)

 Program Mission

-The recreation management program at Texas State University focuses on innovative and evidence-based professional preparation to ready students for many different careers within the leisure services profession.
-Adhering to values of real-world experience, diversity, and evidence-based practices, the recreation management program prepares professionals to meet the ever-changing needs of constituents.
-The goals are to prepare graduates who will lead the advancement of leisure services through innovative programming, professional service, and research.
+The recreation and sport management program at Texas State University focuses on innovative and evidence-based professional preparation to ready students for many different careers within the leisure services profession.
+Adhering to values of real-world experience, diversity and evidence-based practices, the recreation and sport management program prepares professionals to meet the ever-changing needs of constituents.
+The goals are to prepare graduates who will lead the advancement of leisure services through innovative programming, professional service and research.

 Career Options

-The professional recreation manager works in diverse settings such as youth-serving agencies, churches, campus or military recreation, and governmental park and recreation services.
+The professional recreation manager works in diverse settings serving consumers across the lifespan.
+Previous graduates of the program have worked in professional roles such as directors of parks and recreation for municipalities, state park superintendents, outdoor program directors, aquatics specialists, among other recreation and sport management positions.
 Graduates may seek such credentials as a certified park and recreation professional or registry of collegiate recreational sports professionals.

 Program Faculty